Tejaswireddyallam/GDPFall2024-Group2/README.md

 Today i have contributed in drafting the seed data for telemedicine application.

 I have checked and updated data management plan(iteration 2) as per clients feedback

+Worked on creation of telemedicine_seed_data.sql file for seeding data into database